-In July 2017, UK Conservative prime minister Theresa May said that free movement would end in March 2019, the scheduled date for Brexit.
+In July 2017, May said free movement would end in March 2019, the scheduled date for Brexit.

-However, in a speech in Florence, Italy, this month she said that free movement will continue for two years after March 2019 (albeit subject to a Belgian-style registration process).
+However in her Florence speech, she now said free movement would continue for two years after March 2019 (albeit subject to a Belgian-style registration process).

-Labour stays in one piece
+Labour stayed in one piece

 The Labour party avoided tearing itself apart over free movement at its annual conference (see above) – by avoiding the subject!

-Conservatives swerve back to Brexit
+Conservatives swerved back to Brexit

 Tory minister’s ‘tantrum’ smear

-Multi-millionaire Duncan (who was reprimanded by the House of Commons fees office for claiming more than £4,000 over three years in expenses for gardening, including £600 to maintain his ride-on lawnmower) is MP for Leave-voting Rutland and Melton.
+Multi-millionaire Duncan (who was reprimanded by the House of Commons fees office for claiming more than £4,000 over three years in expenses for gardening, including £600 to maintain his ride-on lawnmower) is MP for leave-voting Rutland and Melton.
 He might have some explaining to do to his constituents.

 They had real concerns about unrestricted migration from poor east European countries.

-Before unexpectedly switching to the Remain side in March 2016, Duncan tried to join the Vote Leave campaign after saying he’d ‘spent 40 years wishing we had never joined the EU’ since voting against membership in the last referendum in 1975.
+Before unexpectedly switching to the remain side in March 2016, Duncan tried to join the Vote Leave campaign after saying he’d ‘spent 40 years wishing we had never joined the EU’ since voting against membership in the last referendum in 1975.

-May surrenders to Barnier
+May surrendered to Barnier

 ‘We are clear that as we leave the EU, free movement of people will come to an end and we will control the number of people who come to live in our country.’

-Then, on 19 March 2018, a draft withdrawal agreement negotiated with unelected EU panjandrum Michel Barnier (and due to be rubber-stamped by the sheep-like 27 member states) said that free movement would continue during the transition period until December 2020.
+Then, on 19 March 2018, a draft withdrawal agreement negotiated with unelected EU panjandrum Michel Barnier (and due to be rubber-stamped by the mostly sheep-like 27 member states) said free movement would continue during the transition period until December 2020.

 Apparently, the continuation of EU rules including free movement was a quid pro quo for allowing us to negotiate trade agreements during transition.
 That’s kind of them.

-Then in December 2018 shadow Brexit minister Kier Starmer, Labour’s chief remoaner, said that Labour would accept the ‘easy movement‘ of workers in order to secure the benefits of the single market and customs union, and that Labour was seeking a ‘Norway style agreement for the 21st century‘.
+Then in December 2017 (see above), shadow Brexit minister Keir Starmer, Labour’s chief remainer, diluted that commitment by saying on TV that the end of free movement didn’t mean no movement, and Labour would accept the ‘easy movement‘ of workers to secure the benefits of the single market and customs union.

+Starmer also said Labour was seeking a ‘Norway-style agreement for the 21st century‘.
 How modern!
 However, Norway’s agreement with the EU involves acceptance of free movement.

-Tories plan free movement lite
+Tories planned free movement lite

-A government insider said that civil servants had been looking at how to give the UK/EU talks some momentum, and dealing with this issue was a way to do it.
+A government insider said civil servants had been looking at how to give the UK/EU talks some momentum, and dealing with this issue was a way to do it.

 - ‘People voted in the referendum to retake control of our borders, and that is the basis we are negotiating on.
 After we leave the EU, freedom of movement will end and we will be creating an immigration system that delivers control over who comes to the UK, but that welcomes the brightest and best who want to work hard and contribute.’

 Hmmm.
 This is a clash between Brexit minister David Davis and Olly Robbins, Brexit advisor to prime minister Theresa May.
-Leaver Davis resents being undermined by a remoaner civil servant.
+Leaver Davis resents being undermined by a remainer civil servant.
 May has form for relying on dodgy advice – as in her disastrous 2017 snap election.

-Tory minister backs free movement
+Tory minister backed free movement